SequoiaStudios/DB1/README.md

 # DB1

-This is official repository DB1.
+This is the official repository for DB1.
 All known issues and documentation are maintained and updated here.

 ## Submitting an issue